Biden’s inaugural address was a call for help: ‘We have to be different’

 Four years later, the one-term president, who left town before the ceremony began, imbued nearly every sentence Biden spoke.

-When Biden spoke of politics as a “raging fire, destroying everything in its path” he was referencing his predecessor, just as he was when he mentioned “the culture in which facts themselves are manipulated and even manufactured.”
+When Biden spoke of politics as a “raging fire, destroying everything in its path,” he was referencing his predecessor, just as he was when he mentioned “the culture in which facts themselves are manipulated and even manufactured.”

 He was speaking directly to Trump’s most fervent supporters in Congress when he declared the “duty and responsibility” of “leaders who have pledged to honor our Constitution and protect our nation, to defend the truth and defeat the lies.”